patil215/tjctf-2016-writeups/README.md

 </pre>
 </marquee>

 CTFs (Capture-the-Flag) are competitions where contestants must solve a series of challenges, each of which contains a flag (typically a hidden string of text).
 The challenges range from web exploits to reverse engineering to cryptography.
-TJCTF is one such competition created by the [TJ Computer Security Club](https://github.com/tjcsec), an organization dedicated to creating and running CTF problems.
+TJCTF is one such competition created by the [TJ Computer Security Club](https://github.com/tjcsec).

 We are Steam Locomotive, a team of high school students from the [Liberal Arts and Science Academy in Austin, TX](http://www.lasahighschool.org/).
 We are:
 * Ehsan Asdar - [ehsanmasdar](https://github.com/ehsanmasdar)